-Coolant test strips are available from your John Deere engine distributor or servicing dealer.
+Coolant test strips are available from your John Deere dealer.
 These test strips provide a simple, effective method to check the freeze point and additive levels of your engine coolant.

 Compare the results to the supplemental coolant additive (SCA) chart to determine the amount of inhibiting additives in your coolant and whether more John Deere COOLANT CONDITIONER should be added.